NFroehlich1/wary-watch-whisper/README.md

 ## 🏗️ Architecture <a name="architecture"></a>

-ScamShield uses a modern client-server architecture with a clear separation between frontend and backend components.
+ScamProtect uses a modern client-server architecture with a clear separation between frontend and backend components.

 ### Frontend <a name="frontend"></a>